Persecution of minority Muslim groups: Sunni

 Yaqub Beg's Uyghur forces declared a Jihad against Chinese Muslims under T'o Ming during the Dungan revolt.
 The Uyghurs thought that the Chinese Muslims were Shafi`i, and since the Uyghurs were Hanafi that they should wage war against them.
 Yaqub Beg enlisted non Muslim Han Chinese militia under Hsu Hsuehkung in order to fight against the Chinese Muslims.
 T'o Ming's forces were defeated by Yaqub, who planned to conquer Dzungharia.
 Yaqub intended to seize all Dungan territory.

 Takfiris

 Certain small groups – the Kharijites of early medieval times, and Takfir wal Hijra- follow takfirist doctrines, regarding almost all other Muslims as infidels whose blood may legitimately be shed.

-Wahhabis

-The Kuomintang Sufi Chinese Muslim General Ma Bufang, who backed the Yihewani (Ikhwan) Muslims, persecuted the Salafi/Wahhabis.
-The Yihewani forced the Salafis into hiding.
-They were not allowed to move or worship openly.
-The Yihewani had become secular and Chinese nationalist, and they considered the Salafiyya to be "Heterodox" (xie jiao), and people who followed foreigner's teachings (waidao).
-Only after the Communists took over were the Salafis allowed to come out and worship openly.